progwolff/jackman/README.md

  - Based on priorities jackman will change your jack master device when you plug in a USB audio interface with higher priority than the current master.
  - If you remove a USB device that is the current master, jackman will configure the remaining card with highest priority as new master.
 No need to restart jack manually.
+- alsa_in, alsa_out
+ - For all other devices, alsa_in and alsa_out interfaces will be created
 - Works great in combination with libflashsupport-jack and pulseaudio-jack.
  - Just press play, jackman will care for your device configuration